tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-brewing-up-tech-on-tap.md

 [Rick Fischer][6], a local presenter from Oracular, asks us Are You Drowning in a Sea of Data?
 InfoPath, SharePoint, and Workflows Can Help You Swim To Safety!

-[David Peterson][7], from Trek Bicycle Corporation, will teach us about Demystifying PowerPivot from the SharePoint Admin’s Perspective.
+[David Peterson][7], from Trek Bicycle Corporation, will teach us about Demystifying PowerPivot from the SharePoint Admin's Perspective.

 **The Beers**

-It wouldn’t be Tech on Tap without microbrews on tap!
-We’ll be featuring [Stone Cellar Brewpub’s][8] Marquette Pilsner, Pie Eyed India Pale Ale, and Stone Cellar Stout.
+It wouldn't be Tech on Tap without microbrews on tap!
+We'll be featuring [Stone Cellar Brewpub's][8] Marquette Pilsner, Pie Eyed India Pale Ale, and Stone Cellar Stout.
 The organizers have been taste-testing the beers to make sure we bring you the best. 😉